madalinpopa/books/book6/Notes.md

 - A coroutine is an object that encapsulates the ability to resume an underlying function that has been suspended before completion.
 - The Future class is actually a superclass of Task, and it provides all of the functionality for interaction with the loop.
 - A simple way to think of it is like this: a Future represents a future completion state of some activity and is managed by the loop.
 A Task is exactly the same, but the specific “activity” is a coroutine— probably one of yours that you created with an async def function plus create_task()
+- KeyboardInterrupt corresponds to the SIGINT signal.
+In network services, the more common signal for process termination is actually SIGTERM, and this is also the default signal when you use the kill command in a Unix shell.